Environmental Security and Governance Theme

 Members of the ESG Group are also interested in the way risk is communicated to stakeholders and the public and in ways of raising public awareness of the threat to biodiversity, landscapes, human health and food security from invasive pathogens.
 The current UNPICK project, funded as part of the UK’s Tree Health and Plant Biosecurity Initiative, and led by Clive Potter, is assessing the nature and extent of public awareness and concern about tree pest and disease outbreaks and how respond to official risk notifications about outbreak events.
 A previous project led by Prof Potter, funded by the UK research councils under its Relu programme, looked at tree disease epidemics and the link between the public and institutional memory of past tree disease outbreaks, our ability to anticipate and predict future epidemics and the public's role in monitoring and reporting disease spread.
 See more information about our tree health projects.

 Members of the group have a long-standing interest in land use policy and food security.
 Steven Wolf and Clive Potter have worked extensively on sustainable land use in Europe, North America and Australia.
 Steven Wolf is currently involved in work looking at the links between biogeochemical and social processes in agricultural landscapes in the United States, while Clive Potter has undertaken a long series of empirical investigations into contemporary land use change in Europe.
-Ongoing research in the agriculture field as part of Ag4Impact includes Gordon Conway's work for the Gates Foundation on food and farming partnerships in Africa.
-This project is exploring how European support for agricultural development in Sub-Saharan Africa can be better coordinated and implemented through instiutional change.
+On agriculture policy in Africa, Gordon Conway is a member of the Malabo Montpellier Panel.
+The MaMo Panel is a group of international agriculture and food security experts who guide policy choices that accelerate progress towards food security and improved nutrition in Africa.